dandi/dandi-archive/doc/design/deployment-1.md

 # Deployment procedures

 ## Current situation
 Currently, we have a single `master` git branch.
-A GitHub CI workflow is triggered whenever anything is merged into `master` and deploys the changes to production. [`auto`](https://intuit.github.io/) creates git tags and releases, which trigger a GitHub CI workflow which deploys to production.
+A GitHub CI workflow is triggered whenever anything is merged into `master` and deploys the changes to staging. [`auto`](https://intuit.github.io/) creates git tags and releases, which trigger a GitHub CI workflow which deploys to production.

 The staging Netlify site is deployed automatically from `master`.
 The production Netlify site is deployed manually using the Netlify CLI from a GitHub CI workflow.
 This workflow also deletes the `netlify.toml` file so that it can manually specify the production configuration.